ggeerraarrdd/public-art/design/DESIGN.md

 ## Scope

-The database for Public Art includes all entities necessary to faciliate the documentation of public art.
+The database for Public Art includes all entities necessary to facilitate the documentation of public art.
 As such, included in the database's scope are:

 * Objects, including information on works of art that meet the definition of "public art"
 * Installations, including information on the placement of an object on at least one location
 * Agents, including information on individuals or groups of individuals that have a relationship to at least one record in at least one entity
 * Objects-Agents, including information on the association between object(s) and agent(s)
 * Role Types, including information characterizing an object-agent association
-* Incriptions, including information on intentional textual inscription(s) on an object
+* Inscriptions, including information on intentional textual inscription(s) on an object
 * Locations, including information on  physical places that have a relationship to at least one record in at least one entity
 * Assets, including information on digitized media associated with at least one object
 * Asset Types, including information characterizing an asset